apache/activemq-artemis/docs/user-manual/en/rest.md

     [Consuming Messages via Pull](#message-pull).

 -   `msg-push-consumers`.
-This is a URL for registering other URLs you want the ActiveMQ REST server to push messages to.
+This is a URL for registering other URLs you want the Apache ActiveMQ REST server to push messages to.
 The semantics of this link are described in [Pushing Messages](#message-push).

 ### Topic Resource Response Headers